danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 * [Part 1: Rails new, Slack, and OAuth](../rails-slack-app-part1-oauth)
 * [Part 2: Slack Slash Command with Text Response](../rails-slack-app-part2-slash-command-with-text-response)
 * [Part 3: Slack Slash Command with Modal Response](../rails-slack-app-part3-slash-command-with-modal-response)
-* [Part 4: Slack Action Modal Submission] (=== YOU ARE HERE ===)
+* Part 4: Slack Action Modal Submission === YOU ARE HERE ===
 * [Part 5: Slack Slash Command with Block Kit Response](../rails-slack-app-part5-slash-block-kit-response)

 Feel free to jump to a specific part of interest using the links above or follow along sequentially.
 You can also checkout the [source code on Github](https://github.com/danielabar/retro-pulse) for the application we'll be building.

 This post assumes the reader has at least a beginner level familiarity with Ruby on Rails.
 It's also assumed the reader has used [Slack](https://slack.com/) as an end user with basic interactions such as joining channels, sending messages, and participating in conversations.

-Part 1 of this series introduced [Retro Pulse](../rails-slack-app-part1-oauth#introducing-retro-pulse), a Slack app built with Rails for agile teams to manage their retrospectives entirely with Slack.
-[Part 2](../rails-slack-app-part2-slash-command-with-text-response) explained how to implement a Slack Slash command to open a retrospective and return a markdown text response to the same Slack channel that initiated the request.
+Part 1 of this series introduced [Retro Pulse](../rails-slack-app-part1-oauth#introducing-retro-pulse), a Slack app built with Rails for agile teams to manage their retrospectives with Slack.
+[Part 2](../rails-slack-app-part2-slash-command-with-text-response) explained how to implement a Slack slash command to open a retrospective and return a markdown text response to the same Slack channel that initiated the request.
 [Part 3]((../rails-slack-app-part3-slash-command-with-modal-response)) covered how to implement a slash command that responds with a modal form, allowing the user to enter feedback for the retrospective.

 Now in Part 4, we will learn how to handle the modal submission, save the user's feedback in the database, and reply back with a DM to the user letting them know their input has been received.
 The interaction looks like this:

-Recall in Part 3 we learned how to build this modal form in response ot the `/retro-feedback` slash command:
+In Part 3 we learned how to build this modal form in response to the `/retro-feedback` slash command:

 ![slack app demo retro feedback keep](../images/slack-app-demo-retro-feedback-keep.png "slack app demo retro feedback keep")